rnl-dei/mkrescue/README.md

 ISO_FILE="${DATA_DIR}/some_file.iso"
 ```

-By only defining this variables, it auto-detects the type of ISO between ISOLINUX
+By only defining these variables, the type of ISO (ISOLINUX or Windows)
-or Windows, and executes the default procedures for each.
+is automatically detected and the default procedures for each are executed.

-It is possible to define here certain functions to override the default behaviour
+Certain functions can also be defined in the script, overriding the default behaviour
 of the pre-defined functions.

 ### Required variables